 I was on Wikipedia reading about a 2015 controversy involving a judge on the New Zealand version of X Factor when I realised I was doing it again: wasting time reading about a person I didn’t know involved in an event I didn’t care about on a show I didn’t watch.
-What the hell was I doing?

 I had fallen down the internet rabbit hole – again.

 It usually starts with noble intentions.
 I might, for example, search for Donna Strickland, the scientist recently awarded the Nobel Prize in Physics.
 But then I might click ‘Number of Nobel laureates by country’, and then I might click ‘New Zealand’, and then I might click ‘New Zealand culture’, and then I might click ‘New Zealand media and entertainment’ and… on it goes.
-Usually, it’s far more convoluted than that.

 There isn’t a name for this thing that we do: the billions of hours we collectively spend every day inconsequentially surfing the web.
 We sit at our laptops in apathy and relief: thank god we don’t need to think for an hour.